-Two-Way Relative Frequency Table Convert raw data to relative frequencies by both rows and columns given a two-way frequency table.
+- Two-Way Relative Frequency Table Convert raw data to relative frequencies by both rows and columns given a two-way frequency table. - School Start Time Interpret data given in a two-way table. - Music and Sports Construct a two-way frequency table given a set of raw data.

 - Grade 8, Module 6, Topic D, Lesson 13

 Two-way Tables; Row and Column Relative Frequencies

 - Grade 8, Module 6, Topic D, Lesson 14

+Association between Two Categorical Values